ivan-guerra/programmador.com/content/posts/2025/keyball44.md

 ![Ergonomics](/posts/2025/keyball44/ergonomic.webp#center)

 This is in contrast to a traditional keyboard where you can often find yourself in a hunched position.
-This is especially true if your a larger person.
+This is especially true if you're a larger person.

 Most split keyboards support tenting.